-The main source of traffic is from local residents with additional traffic generated by several tourist sites located in the planning area.
-Numerous large and small businesses and home occupation businesses located throughout the planning area generate additional traffic.
+The main source of traffic is from local residents with additional traffic generated by several tourist sites located in the Planning Area.
+Numerous large and small businesses and home occupation businesses located throughout the Planning Area generate additional traffic.
 Due to its proximity to Santa Fe, the area also receives some tourist traffic from "scenic drives" to enjoy the rural character and setting.
-Presently there are tthree relatively major generators of traffic in the plan area that generate traffic during specific events; Ojo Santa Fe, Las Golondrinas and Eagle Ridge formerly known as the Santa Fe Downs property..
+Presently there are three relatively major generators of traffic in the Planning Area that generate traffic during specific events; Ojo Santa Fe, Las Golondrinas and Eagle Ridge formerly known as the Santa Fe Downs property.
 Both are accessed via the I-25 frontage road.
-With the exception of the Transfer Station accessed off of Camino Capilla Vieja, major generators of traffic are not anticipated nor zoned for the interior of the plan area.
+With the exception of the Transfer Station accessed off of Camino Capilla Vieja, major generators of traffic are not anticipated nor zoned for the interior of the Planning Area.